gnick18/Fungal_ICSBGCs/ReproducipleScripts.md

 | Misc     | Expansion and Contraction analysis and scripts               | My local computer                                      |
 | Misc     | Kendall's Tau Correlation Analysis                           | My local computer                                      |

-*<u>Important note!</u>* Many of the scripts the can be found in this script, aka `.sub` and parts of `.sh`, are only pertentent to supercomputer users at UW-Madison (CHTC).
-They are copied here for reproducibility and transparency but were not designed to be run locally on your own personal computer. **To avoid the need to re-run the entire pipeline, all of the raw predictions, groupings, and meta-data tables are available in the supplemental and publication GitHub repo!** To make skimming this document easier, key lines of code with pertanenet parameters have been seperated and placed into their relavent steps within the pipeline.
+*<u>Important note!</u>* Many of the scripts found in this reproducible-script, aka `.sub` and parts of `.sh`, are only pertentent to supercomputer users at UW-Madison (CHTC).
+They are copied here for reproducibility and transparency but were not designed to be run locally on your own personal computer. **To avoid the need to re-run the entire pipeline, all of the raw predictions, groupings, and meta-data tables are available in the supplemental data and publication GitHub repo!
+Additionally, we have designed a publically available [web-server](https://isocyanides.fungi.wisc.edu/) to aid in the exploration of all data generated with this publication** To make skimming this document easier, key lines of code with pertanenet parameters have been seperated and placed above the raw scripts for each step detailed in this document.
 If trying to replicate part or all of the code at your own University or Institutation, the raw scripts would need to be adapted or edited depending on your computer's specifications/dependencies.

 ### Overall constant dependencies, versions, etc

-- Python 3.7.9 was used
+- Python 3.7.9 was used throughout the entire project
+- The Anaconda package manager was used to install and mainintain many of the related python and R-packages
-- The programs were all run on OS operating systems and thus will not work on the Windows operating systems!
+- All programs run locally were done so on Mac-OS operating systems and thus are not guarenteed to work on the Windows operating systems!
+- The CHTC supercomputer runs on a Linux distribution ([CentOS Stream 8](https://chtc.cs.wisc.edu/uw-research-computing/os-transition-htc))

 ## Step 1: Obtaining and annotating the fungal genomes